European Innovation Council

 Convertible Note in 2023

-Scipio Bioscience is a biotechnology company based in Paris, France, founded in 2017.
-The company specializes in manufacturing benchtop kits that provide a sample preparation solution for single-cell studies.
-These kits are designed for use in sequencing applications within both clinical and basic research, particularly in the field of transcriptomics.
-Scipio Bioscience's innovative products enable research laboratories to perform single-cell barcoding in a test tube format, facilitating advanced analysis and research in the life sciences.
+Scipio Bioscience SAS is a biotechnology company based in Paris, France, founded in 2017.
+It specializes in manufacturing benchtop kits that provide innovative sample preparation solutions for single-cell studies.
+These kits are designed for use in sequencing applications across both clinical and basic research, with a particular focus on transcriptomics.
+Scipio Bioscience's products enable research laboratories to perform single-cell barcoding in a test tube format, facilitating more precise and efficient analysis in various scientific investigations.

 Wooptix